 There are a HUGE number of scam emails making the rounds at the moment.
 Some of these are targeting University of Cambridge users specifically and some are just general scams out to get your money or your personal details.
 However, they all have a few things in common.
-Knowing these commonalities – or at least being aware that there are some – can help you protect yourselves against getting duped.
+Knowing these commonalities – or at least being aware that there are some – can help you protect yourselves.

 Signs of the Scams

 They are often (though not always!) badly spelled and punctuated.
-Sometimes this is subtle and sometimes it’s not, but as English students and academics, I expect you to be at least as good as I am (and believe me, that’s not saying much! ;) ) at spotting these mistakes.
+Sometimes this is subtle and sometimes it’s not, but look closely and take note.

 They do not address you by your full name, but instead say ‘member’ or ‘subscriber’ or ‘user’.
 Any bank, building society or web site [such as eBay or PayPal] will address you by name, whether that be your real full name or your registered user name.
 Calling you by name isn’t, in and of itself, an indication that the message is on the up and up, but it’s a good start.